XStore

 MicroSD Card Support #

-microSD card is connected to the SPI Bus of the STM32 with a GPIO to control power to the microSD Card.
-This is implemented to cut off power to the microSD Card when the device is in sleep mode.
+The microSD card connects to the STM32’s SPI bus, with a GPIO controlling its power.
+This setup cuts off power to the microSD card when the device enters sleep mode.
 Below example code shows, to enable power to the microSD Card and read the data.

 ⚙️